Today I’m sharing a variety of activities to help you get the most out of your unifix cubes.

 4 – Graph unifix cubes

 We have found a lot of fun ways to make graphs.
 This is another one to add to our list.
 I simply gave my son the printable, crayons, and a set of cubes in eight colors.
 He used some crayons to color a square at the bottom of each column to represent the colors.
 Then he graphed them and compared the towers.
-Get your printable graph here.
+Get this printable at the end of the post.

 5- Continue the pattern